Owner Decision Guide

 Maintenance response and vendor coordination

-Repair requests, scheduling, approvals, and contractor communication stay in the owner's queue instead of moving to a local manager.
+Repair requests, contractor access, scheduling, approvals, and follow-up stay in the owner's queue.
+This is usually where the practical weight of self-management starts to show.

 Availability when something goes wrong

-Self-management only works when the owner can stay reachable and make decisions quickly when a tenant or property issue escalates.
+Self-management only works when the owner can stay reachable and make decisions quickly when the tenant, vendor, or property issue escalates unexpectedly.

 You live close to the property

 Distance changes everything.
-Self-management is more realistic when you can inspect, meet vendors, and respond locally without much disruption.
+Self-management is more realistic when you can inspect the property, meet vendors, and stay locally involved without turning every repair into a travel problem.

 You have time and systems already in place

-Owners who already track rent, documents, repairs, and tenant communication in a clean system can handle the work more reliably than owners winging it.
+Owners who already track rent, repair history, tenant communication, and renewal timing in a clean system can self-manage more reliably than owners who are improvising each month.

-A stable long-term rental with low turnover is easier to self-manage than a property with frequent leasing or seasonal oversight needs.
+A stable long-term rental with low turnover is usually easier to self-manage than a property that needs repeated leasing, heavy maintenance coordination, or seasonal oversight.

 Some owners do not just tolerate the work.
-They want direct control and do not mind the communication, follow-up, or vendor coordination.
+They want direct control and do not mind tenant calls, vendor follow-up, and administrative tracking.
+For those owners, self-management can still make sense.

-You live out of state or away from Brevard County
+You live out of state or far from Brevard County

 Tenant and vendor communication is already wearing on you